 IEA-IETS Annex 15: Industrial Excess Heat Recover (Phase 2)

-Progress in energy relevant technologies is of great importance to achieve the collective goals of secured energy supply, environmental protection and economic and social development.
-A participation in the IEA-IETS gives Austrian stakeholders the possibility to establish research cooperation on an international level, to conduct projects and to offer R&D services in the field of industrial energy-relevant technologies and systems.
-The participation allows access to valuable know-how and increases the visibility of Austrian research activities and players in an international environment.
+Progress in energy-relevant technologies is of great importance for achieving the collective goals of energy security, environmental protection and economic and social developments.
+Participation in the IEA-IETS enabled Austrian stakeholders to establish international cooperation and to offer R&D services in the field of industrial energy-relevant technologies and systems.
+In addition, access to valuable know-how was created and increased visibility in the international environment was achieved.